MegaManSec/LDAP-Monitoring-Watchdog/README.md

 ## Features

-1.  **Real-time Monitoring:** LDAP Stalker continuously monitors an LDAP directory for changes in user and group entries.
+1.  **Real-time Monitoring:** LDAP Watchdog continuously monitors an LDAP directory for changes in user and group entries.

 2.  **Change Comparison:** The tool compares changes between consecutive LDAP searches, highlighting additions, modifications, and deletions.

-3.  **Control User Verification:** LDAP Stalker supports a control user mechanism, triggering an error if the control user's changes are not found.
+3.  **Control User Verification:** LDAP Watchdog supports a control user mechanism, triggering an error if the control user's changes are not found.

 4.  **Flexible LDAP Filtering:** Users can customize LDAP filtering using the `SEARCH_FILTER` parameter to focus on specific object classes or attributes.